Lyra-Engine/Lyra-Samples/README.md

 1. Window (an example how to get user inputs)
 2. Triangle (an example of the most basic graphics pipeline)
+3. DepthTest (an example of the graphics pipeline with depth testing enabled)

 ## Author(s)